vectorgrp/XCPlite/examples/esp32_freertos_demo/README.md

 Prio 1:
 - Add a high precision timestamp wall clock
+- Remove the bug from the xcpclient ELF reader
+- Implement demo measurement events and calibration segment

 Other:
 - Add a how to tune the different configuration options